zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

     "CA Endevor SCM - Production Instance" or "CA SYSVIEW running on LPAR1".

      This value is displayed in the API Catalog when a specific API service instance is selected.
-This parameter is externalized and set by the customer system administrator.
+     This parameter can be externalized and set by the customer system administrator.

-  **Tip:** Describe the service so that the end user knows the function of the service.
+  **Tip:** Describe the service so that the end user understands the function of the service.

 ### Administrative endpoints